Finsaki/simple-book-web-api/README.md

 > npm run dev

+See [API-structure](#api-structure) for more info on how to use the API.

 ### Run app in test mode

+> npm run test

 - uses experimental features, needed for populating the database from json -data and clearing the database.

-> npm run test
+- In test mode you can also run following API calls.
+  - POST http://localhost:9000/tests/books/createBooks (Populates the books table from json-data)
+  - DELETE http://localhost:9000/tests/books/deleteAllBooks (Deletes all content from the books table)
+- See [Testing](#testing) for more info.

 ### Optional (Recommended) installations